seattleflu/documentation/infrastructure.md

 * db.t2.micro
 * primary database is named `production`

-### Making changes to the database
+### sqitch configuration
 All modifications to databases are handled via [sqitch].
 Changes are deployed locally with `sqitch` pointing to the target database.
 Deploying changes to remote databases requires some configuration.
 * Add connection information to your [password file].
 * Update your [connection service file] to something similar to [the connection service file used for Metabase].
-* Run the following command, replacing the curly brackets with your specifications.

-        PGUSER={username from local pg_service.conf} sqitch deploy {database name}

 ## Networking and security groups